 - Keep an office-wide library of these documents to share: If you happen to have a buyer in a building you can share with us (your lender of choice!) and keep the processing moving along.

-- Check listing of unapproved condos that have imminent safety issues (your Key LO can help you with this): Our Key LO can check to see if your project is on our company maintained list, we can do some due diligence and determine if the situation has been rectified or if indeed the project would be ineligible for financing.
+- Check listing of unapproved condos that have imminent safety issues (a Key LO can help you with this): Our Key LO can check to see if your project is on our company maintained list, we can do some due diligence and determine if the situation has been rectified or if indeed the project would be ineligible for financing.
 This is important information for both buyers and sellers.

 This is why having your client consult with a Key Mortgage loan officer who is educated and versed on condominium rules is not just helpful, it can save your next deal and ensure a positive experience for all.
 Need more information or have someone we can help, reach out to a Key Mortgage loan officer today!